Defender (video game): Home versions

 In 1983, Softline readers named the port for the Atari 8-bit computers fifth on the magazine's top thirty list of Atari programs by popularity.
 The magazine was more critical, stating that "the game's appeal does not justify its unreasonable cost" of being shipped on ROM cartridges.
-David H. Ahl of Creative Computing Video & Arcade Games said that the Atari 5200 version was "a substantial challenge to the most seasoned space gamers".
-Computer Games magazine reviewed the IBM PC conversion, giving it a mixed review.
-They said the "action is very fast" but "it becomes boring after a short time."
+David H. Ahl of Creative Computing Video & Arcade Games favorably compared the Atari 5200 port to the original version while noting the differences in controller hardware.
+He also highlighted the gameplay variations and wrote that provide a "substantial challenge".
+A reviewer Computer Games magazine was critical of Atarisoft's IBM PC conversion.
+While they considered the action "very fast", the reviewer felt it soon became boring.
+They disparaged the keyboard controls, calling them unsuitable for the quick maneuvers the game requires, and recommended using a joystick instead.